 At each forum the following information should be distributed or made available through electronic links shared on a printed card (in recognition of the paperless policy): 1) the Five-Year Forecast, 2) all PowerPoint presentation slides used at the forum, 3) the Assessment of Stakeholder Needs, Concerns and Priorities Survey, and 4) the Mayor's and Administrator's Budget Fact Sheet.
-Councilmembers must attend their Community Budget Forum, present their Statement of Council Priorities, and

-Members of the Budget Advisory Commission shall be requested to attend at least one forum.
+Councilmembers must attend their Community Budget Forum, present their Statement of Council Priorities, and produce a link to their information at the Forum Members of the Budget Advisory Commission shall be requested to attend at least one forum.
 Translators will be provided by request with forty-eight hours advance notice, per Oakland's Equal Access Ordinance.
 Forums shall be held in ADA accessible facilities served by public transit (BART stop, frequently running bus line, etc.).
 Every effort shall be made to record the meeting via video or audio.